Hanif Sjahbandi: Persiba Balikpapan

 After his overseas training stints, Hanif in 2016 returned to Indonesia and joined Persiba Balikpapan.
 Persiba at that time participated in the 2016 Indonesia Soccer Championship A, a competition that replaced the abandoned 2015 Indonesia Super League.
-He made his first goal when Persiba went against Persegres Gresik United on October 26, 2016, in week 26 of the championship.
+He made his first goal when Persiba went against Persegres Gresik United on 26 October 2016, in week 26 of the championship.

-Arema FC
+Arema F.C.

-After the ISC evolved into Indonesia's current top-tier football league, Liga 1 (Indonesia), in 2017, Hanif joined Arema FC, which initially contracted him for two years.
+After the ISC evolved into Indonesia's current top-tier football league, Liga 1, in 2017, Hanif joined Arema, which initially contracted him for two years.
 He was recommended by coach Aji Santoso to replace Dutch-born Indonesia national football team regular Raphael Maitimo.
 Despite the cancellation of the 2020 Liga 1 competition due to the COVID-19 pandemic that led to a year of no professional football activities in Indonesia, Arema kept Hanif who has grown into an important part of its midfield.

 Persija Jakarta

 Sjahbandi was signed for Persija Jakarta to play in Liga 1 in the 2022–23 season.
 He made his league debut on 31 July 2022 in a match against Persis Solo at the Patriot Candrabaga Stadium, Bekasi.